syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 cellStyle.TextBrush = new PdfSolidBrush(new PdfColor(131, 130, 136));

-//Create the layout format for grid
+//Creates the layout format for grid

 PdfGridLayoutFormat layoutFormat = new PdfGridLayoutFormat();

-// Create layout format settings to allow the table pagination
+// Creates layout format settings to allow the table pagination

 layoutFormat.Layout = PdfLayoutType.Paginate;

-//Draw the grid to the PDF page.
+//Draws the grid to the PDF page.

 PdfGridLayoutResult gridResult = grid.Draw(page, new RectangleF(new PointF(0, result.Bounds.Bottom + 40), new SizeF(g.ClientSize.Width, g.ClientSize.Height - 100)), layoutFormat);